kevinkotcherga/kevinkotcherga/README.md

 ### The tools I like working with are :

-- :gem: Ruby and Ruby on Rails !
+- :gem: Ruby & Ruby on Rails !
 - ⚡ React & Stimulus
-- :art: CSS, Bootstrap, Ant Design and Figma for the design
+- :art: CSS, Bootstrap, Ant Design & Figma for the design

 ### My bootcamp projects :